 Join musicians from the orchestra in an outdoor Benefit Dinner in the Plaza featuring farm-to-table delicacies and elegant local wines (in past years, from Big Sky Café and Claiborne and Churchill), then follow the players inside the Mission San Luis Obispo de Tolosa to see Maestro Yoo conduct the Orchestra in a concert.

-You can also crossover to the Fringe side with the bold sounds of UnClassical music, like string trio Simply Three, who play incendiary covers of pop music songs of today.
-With lights and video integrated in to their performance, Simply Three redefines what a classical music concert can be.
-It’s truly a show for all ages.
+You can also crossover to the Fringe side with the bold sounds of UnClassical music, like string trio Simply Three or Ancient Future, who play incendiary covers of pop music songs of today.
+These are truly shows for all ages.

 On the first Saturday of the festival, be transported to a heavenly place with Baroque in the Vines in a venue like no other, Serra Chapel in Shandon.
 Sit outside this private chapel’s massive, open doors as beautiful music wafts over the vines from the orchestra inside.
 Arrive early for picknicking, tour the chapel’s interior and enjoy the views!

 Award-winning wine and farm-to-fork cuisine are both fueled by SLO’s close proximity to California’s agricultural epicenter, and play a big part in the Festival’s events.
 Mingle with other attendees as you dine in gardens, courtyards and even poolside before hearing Beethoven in a Barn!